 Fast forward to the year 2000.
 By this stage, online casinos had amassed revenues of $2.2 billion, with US players contributing 67% of the total.
 By 2001, the Alderney Gambling Control Commission (AGCC) and the Government of Gibraltar began issuing licenses to online casino operators.
 Cassava Enterprises of Gibraltar was established in 2003, with its signature brand 888 casino taking over from Casino on Net.
 But it wasn’t until 2005 that the UK Gambling Act made sweeping changes in legislation.
-A major setback was dealt to the online casino industry in 2006 when the UIGEA in the US prevented banks and financial institutions from processing payments to online casinos.
+A major setback was dealt to the online casino industry in 2006 when the UIGEA in the US prevented banks and financial institutions from processing payments to online Games.
 Fast-forward to 2008 – that’s when global gambling revenues topped out at $21 billion.
 By 2010 an estimated 865 casinos online were operational.

 The tumultuous effect of Black Friday was forever etched into the consciousness of online gambling fans.
 In April 2011, major poker rooms and online gambling sites were shut down by the FBI and the Department of Justice.
 However, this did not dissuade gambling activity from growing on the Internet.
 The mobile gambling rush got into full swing by 2013 with an estimated $10 billion generated through mobile gambling activity.
 Today, some 85 countries around the world participate in legalized online casino gambling activity.
 The total value of the industry is estimated at $35 billion+.
 The most significant changes to online casino activity took place in 2013 when the state of New Jersey became the first US state to legalize it.
 This was soon followed by similar legislation in Delaware, Nevada, and by 2017 Pennsylvania.
 There is now significant traction across the US to move swiftly to legalize online casino activity on a broad scale.